lkesteloot/trs80/packages/trs80-tool/README.md

     % trs80-tool info in1.cmd in2.bas in3.cas in4.wav

+The `--verbose` flag displays some information (like floppy geometry) for some file types:

+    % trs80-tool info --verbose in1.dmk in2.dsk

 ## `convert`

 The `convert` command converts a list of input files to an output file or